LinuxCommandLibrary

 copy

-Open multiple text files
+Open multiple files

 copy

-Open a text file with a specific encoding
+Open with specific encoding

 $ kwrite --encoding [UTF-8] [path/to/file]